 Pleasure House Gives an Oyster Farm Tour

-Virginia has seven distinct oyster regions that produce the finest examples of Virginia seafood.
+Virginia has eight distinct oyster regions that produce the finest examples of Virginia seafood.
 In 2015, Governor Terry McAuliffe christened this chain of locations the “Virginia Oyster Trail”.
 In addition to eating fresh local oysters at restaurants like Merroir, you can learn about the culture and history of the watermen on the Chesapeake Bay.
 Then, take a tour of an oyster farm to get a more in-depth look at the cultivation of Virginia oysters.

-Stay at: The Tides Inn
+The Tides Inn, Photo Credit: Tides Inn

--Seven Unique Oyster Regions
+- Eight Unique Oyster Regions

 - Oyster Farm Tours

 See Virginia’s Natural Wonders

 There are eight natural wonders of Virginia, and while it may take you at least a week to see them all, you need to add this trip to your agenda.
-You can fly in to any airport throughout the Virginia area to begin your journey, but no matter where you start, you need to see all eight.
+You can start just about anywhere in Virginia, but no matter where you begin, you need to see all eight.
 The pitch black, glassy waters of Lake Drummond in the Great Dismal Swamp are eerily beautiful.
 Burke’s Garden, known as “God’s Thumbprint”, is a bowl-shaped valley that offers natural landscape, hiking trails, and scenic overlooks from the ridge.

 Virginia has many special attributes and landmarks that make it a unique travel destination.
 Use these itineraries or create your own custom route for a fun-filled Virginia vacation for you and your family this year.

 Get out to Smith Mountain Lake and also visit Smith Mountain Lake Farm Alpaca Tours!
 They are 90 mins educational tours.
 Call 540-719-0281 for reservations or visit http://www.SmithMountainLakeFarm.com See you at the farm!